Treatment

 Should my child see a neurosurgeon?

-The vast majority of surgeries for scoliosis and other curvatures of the spine have been performed by orthopaedic spine surgeons.
 Over the last several years, however, some neurosurgeons have taken a special interest in treating teenagers with scoliosis and have gone through specialized training.

 Certain types of curvatures are associated with problems related to the spinal cord.
-If your child has other symptoms with the curve, like pain, weakness, or numbness, it may mean that the nerves from the spine are being compressed by the bones or the disks.
-This is rare, but should be watched out for.
+If your child has other symptoms with the curve, like pain, weakness, or numbness, it may mean the nerves from the spine are being compressed (squeezed) by the bones or the disks.
+This is rare, but it should be watched out for.
 A neurosurgeon may be requested to be a part of the surgical team.

 Common Questions About the Complications of Scoliosis Surgery